tbranyen/diffhtml/packages/diffhtml-website/pages/parser.md

 <TAG ATTRIBUTE>CHILDREN</TAG>
 ```

-Internally diffHTML has the notion of a Supplemental object.
-This object contains
+When parsing diffHTML will create a "Supplemental" object, which contains the
-three keys: `tags`, `attributes`, `children`.
+keys: `tags`, `attributes`, `children`.
+Denoting the position in which the
+value was located.
+The template is rewritten with the unique keys and then are
+applied once the tree has been created.

-In order to indicate that a given position should be swapped with a dynamic value
+In order to indicate that a given position should be swapped with a dynamic
-simply use the syntax: **&#95;&#95;DIFFHTML&#95;&#95;TOKEN&#95;&#95;**.
-Where the **TOKEN** value is an arbitrary
+value simply use the syntax: **&#95;&#95;DIFFHTML&#95;&#95;TOKEN&#95;&#95;**.
+Where the **TOKEN** value is an arbitrary string value that will correlate to a
-string value that will correlate to a value provided to the parser.
-Every token
+value provided to the parser.
+Every token must be completely unique.
+You cannot
-must be completely unique.
-You cannot guarentee that the parser won't try to
+guarantee that the parser won't try to determine automatically what type the
-determine automatically what type the token belongs to.
-If a value is not found for the token, it
+token belongs to.
+If a value is not found for the token, it will be left in
-will be left in your source.
+your source.

 **An example setting each type of injection:**